zbenmo/RLO/docs/Gymnasium/creating_a_new_environment.md

 Now, to make it into an environment, I had to do the following:

 - Keep an instance of the "game" in my environment.
 In 'reset' I could opt to create a new instance, or to call the equivalent on the *self.game* instance.
 I created a new instance of the "game" on each 'reset'.
 - Find the Gym spaces that can be mapped to my "game" board and status, and the possible moves.
 For example, in my game, the board is a boolean 8x8 matrix where you still have coins, and in addition you have the location of the player and the location of the other player.
 Those three pieces of observation went into *gym.spaces.Dict*.
 Coming to think of it, an agent may wish to see the count of coins.
-I did not made this freeely available for the agent in a straight manner in this version.
+I did not made this freely available for the agent in a straight manner in this version.
 - The action space, I've decided to have as the target square.
 The reason is that in my game you can have various Chess pieces (this is determined in the initialization of the game).
 I have at the moment knights and rocks.
-The rocks are actually a limited version, where they can be moved only to a neighboor square.
+The rocks are actually a limited version, where they can be moved only to a neighbour square.
 Maybe I'll add in the future also a "real" rock.
 By having an action space of the target square, I've avoided having two different action spaces for each.
 I'm just telling what I've done, don't take from that that it was a smart decision.
 - Develop a reward mechanism.
 In my first iteration I went for +1 for a win, 0 for draw, and -1 for a loss.
-- Now I had an enginnering challenge.
+- Now I had an engineering challenge.
 Let's say I let the external agent act as the first player (white).
 But where will the other player come from?
 This had to be implemented in the environment.
 So towards the end of the 'step' method, I've took a move for the other player.
 In the 'reset' this logic was also used if the external agent is the black and needs to move second.
 - The 'render' functionality was implemented in the "native" game environment.

-If you build a Python package, it is a good practive to 'register' your Gym environent, so that one can later find it for example with ```env =  gym.make('qwertyenv/CollectCoins-v0', pieces=['rock', 'rock'])```
+If you build a Python package, it is a good practice to 'register' your Gym environment, so that one can later find it for example with ```env =  gym.make('qwertyenv/CollectCoins-v0', pieces=['rock', 'rock'])```

 A registration is done usually in the *\_\_init\_\_.py* of the package: